 For example, an alternative could be a waterproof dry bag.
 This can be used either in the sea when snorkeling and diving underwater, or it can also be used on land while going for a swim!
-They're handy for keeping your valuables safe during swimming as well as providing some extra buoyancy – ideal if you don't have any flotation devices on hand.
+Dry bags are handy for keeping your valuables safe during swimming as well as providing some extra buoyancy – ideal if you don't have any flotation devices on hand.

 Wear a Waterproof Waist Pouch

-If a drybag seems too inconvenient, then perhaps a waterproof waist pouch might be a good option.
+If a drybag seems too inconvenient, then perhaps a waterproof waist pouch might be a good option when going to the beach.
 This is a bag that you wear around your waist and have all of your valuables inside it.